PMP exam passing rate could be less than 50%. It means that more than 50 out 100 people fail the exam in their first try.

 I must say that, strictly speaking, my survey was not completely scientific.
 But it gives us an indication of how difficult the PMP exam is.

-Why is PMP Certification Passing Rate So Low?
+Why is PMP Certification Failure Rate So High?

-- PMP is a difficult exam.
-It requires serious study, hard work, discipline, and perseverance.
+- PMP requires serious study, hard work, discipline, and perseverance.
 Many aspirants do not use good study sources and eventually fail the PMP exam.

 - PMI wants the passing rate to be low.
 And, you would also want it to be low.
 Otherwise, if the exam was made easy, reputation and credibility of the certification would go down.
 And, PMP’s value in the job market would decrease.

-Many training companies claim a very passing rate.
-Some of them tout that 99% of their students pass the exam.
+Many training companies claim a very high passing percentage.
+Some of them tout that 99% of their students pass the exam in their first attempt.

-But, we should not worry about the passing or failure rate.
-You should prepare well to and pass the exam in your first try.
-It can give you a bump in your career.
+PMP is a difficult exam but it not impossible to crack.
+You should not worry about the passing or failure rate.
+If you prepare well, you will definitely pass the exam in your first try.

 Here are 7 steps to crack the exam in your first try.

-- Use only English language study material as the final exam will be in English.
+- Use only English language study material and take the exam in English.
+Take a English class if you have to.
+Learning English can help you in your career.

 - Study from a good reference guide.